MEET THE STAFF

 Registered Veterinary Technician

-Sarah started at UCAN in September of 2016.
-She completed her Associate of Applied Science in Veterinary Technology in 2012, after graduating from Brown Macke College.In the evenings, she teaches dog agility classes and spends most of her weekends showing her rescued dogs Shasta, an Australian Shepherd, Hemi, a Border Collie and her Sheltie, Sasha.
+Sarah started at UCAN in September 2016.
+She completed her Associate of Applied Science Degree in Veterinary Technology in 2012 from Brown Mackie College.In the evenings, she teaches dog agility classes and spends most of her weekends showing her rescued dogs Shasta, an Australian Shepherd, Hemi, a Border Collie and her Sheltie, Sasha.
 Her house is also shared with four rescue cats, Callie Marie, Tabby Jean, Thumper Ash and Stormy Faith.

 Registered Veterinary Technician

-Mindi enjoys spending lots of time with her son, Mason, and her two dogs, Newt and Cricket, both Shelties.
+Mindi enjoys spending lots of time with her son, Mason, and her two dogs, a Sheltie named Newt and a rescued Chihuahua named Ladybug.

 Morgan started working at UCAN in January 2018 as a Veterinary Assistant.
 Morgan completed her internship at Onslow Animal Hospital in Jacksonville, North Carolina.

 Morgan lives in Morning View, Kentucky with her husband Daniel.
-Morgan’s family also includes two fur babies, a terrier/beagle mix named Hailee and a black cat named Potter.
+Morgan’s family also includes four fur babies, a Terrier/Beagle mix named Hailee, a black cat named Potter, a brown Tabby named Hobart and a grey and white Tabby named Bones.

 Medical Record Specialist

 Mollie started at UCAN in August 2012 as a receptionist at our front desk.
 After taking a break to attend school, Mollie came back in December 2014.
-Mollie graduated from Northern Kentucky University in December 2016, with a degree in Criminal Justice.
-She will begin school to obtain her master's degree at the University of Cincinnati this May, while working part-time at UCAN.
+Mollie graduated from Northern Kentucky University in December 2016 with a bachelor's degree in Criminal Justice and obtained her master's degree in Criminal Justice from the University of Cincinnati in May 2019.
 She performs the invoicing for all of the clients who obtain services at the clinic each day and also assists with many other tasks.

 Mollie is crazy about Boston Terriers and is particularly crazy about her own sweet Boston, Bailee, who she loves dearly.